jmqd/simul/README.md

 `simul` is a discrete-event simulation library aimed at high-level use-cases to quickly simulate real-world problems and run simulated experiments.

-Some example use cases might include simulating logistics or operations research problems, running experiments to determine optimal parameters, simulating queueing systems, distributed systems, performance engineering, and so on.

 `simul` is a *discrete-event simulator* using *incremental time progression*, with [M/M/c queues](https://en.wikipedia.org/wiki/M/M/c_queue) for interactions between agents.
 It also supports some forms of experimentation and simulated